-To add a DNASTAR genome template from the Cloud:
+To add a previously-saved DNASTAR genome template:

 - 1. Press Add Genome Package. - 2.
-Select a package from the list and click Select.
+Navigate to the location where you saved the automatically downloaded (or manually downloaded & extracted) package, and click Open.

 After creating an assembly with a genome template, you can access dbSNP information as described in the following brief video: